-- If anyone makes an allegation of abuse against a member of our staff Sarah Parsons (DSL) Claire Penfold (Deputy DSL) will be informed immediately and will contact: Local Authority Designated Officer (LADO) via KSCMP website and completing an online form under the heading LADO referral or seeking advice from the consultation line.
-In Sarah's or Claire's absence please contact the LADO direct. - They will assess whether the allegation reaches the threshold for referral to Police/Children's Social Services and advise accordingly regarding further action to be taken in respect of the child and the member of staff. - Sarah Parsons or Claire Penfold will complete the attached form for recording allegations or complaints made against staff. - Sarah Parsons or Claire Penfold will not discuss the allegation with the member of staff concerned, unless advised to do so by Children's Social Services.
+- If anyone makes an allegation of abuse against a member of our staff, Tina Walker or Sarah Parsons will be informed immediately and will contact: Local Authority Designated Officer (LADO) on 03000410888.
+In Tina or Sarah's absence please contact the LADO direct. - They will assess whether the allegation reaches the threshold for referral to Police/Children's Social Services and advise accordingly regarding further action to be taken in respect of the child and the member of staff.

-- All staff need to be aware that it is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.
+- Tina Walker or Sarah Parsons will complete the attached form for recording allegations or complaints made against staff. - Tina Walker or Sarah Parsons will not discuss the allegation with the member of staff concerned, unless advised to do so by Children's Social Services. - All staff need to be aware that it is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.
 When in doubt consult. - If Children's Social Services and/or the police decide to carry out an investigation, it may be possible that we will be advised to suspend the member of staff, whilst enquiries are carried out.
 Horsmonden Kindergarten could also invoke their disciplinary procedure. - We will not carry out an investigation ourselves unless Children's Social Services and the Police decide it is not necessary for them to do so.
 We understand that Ofsted may wish to undertake further investigations in some circumstances.